-A good billing manager can be the difference between having a healthy cashflow and chasing down client payments for months.
+A good billing manager can make the difference between maintaining a healthy cash flow and chasing down client payments for weeks or even months.

-First impressions count.
-A good job posting introduces candidates to your company, explains in clear terms what they’re applying for and what they need to succeed in the role, and makes an airtight case that joining your team is their next great move.
+A good job posting introduces candidates to your company, and it explains in clear terms what they’re applying for and what they need to succeed in the available role.

 - What do you consider the top three skills of a great billing manager?